 People go to therapy for many reasons.
 It has sometimes been called "the talking cure".
-There is an assumption, and rightly so, that therapy will revolve around conversations between a patient (or client) and their therapist.
-But what if you finally get to the therapy space and you don't know what to say?
+There is an assumption, and rightly so, that therapy will revolve around conversations about a patient's past.
+But that's not actually true.
+Scroll to read more about what really happens in psychotherapy.

 ** As always, if you are having thoughts of suicide or self-harm, please call the National Suicide Hotline at 1-800-273-8255, text 988, or visit www.suicidepreventionlifeline.org and click "Chat" **